-The burr grounder has two stones that crush the coffee beans to your desired size, leaving your coffee with uniform sizes that are not too small or too fine.
+The burr grounder has two stones that crush the beans to your desired size, leaving your coffee with uniform sizes that are not too small or too fine.

 Reuseing Ground Coffee

 Although you might not be able to drink leftover ground coffee, it can still go to other uses.
 Your leftover ground coffee can serve as compost for your plant; it can also serve as a body scrub for you.
-You can also add them into soap mix or handmade candles for their scent.
+You can also add them into soap mixes or handmade candles for their scent.

 Instant coffee dissolves in liquids.

 Because instant is brewed, they dissolve quickly in water or liquid.
 When making your instant coffee, you need to be careful to avoid having too much water.
 Another feature is that most instant coffees come in a mixture of coffee, powdered milk, sugar, and flavor.